 The DSM V recognises that Substance Dependence Disorders span a wide variety of difficulties and comes in many different forms.

 What do we mean by other mental health conditions?

 Other conditions that commonly present alongside addiction include both mood disorders and mental health conditions.
 Addicts and alcoholics commonly also suffer from depression, anxiety, bipolar, schizophrenia and borderline personality disorders.
 What makes this a very confusing aspect of addiction science is many of the symptoms of other mental health conditions and addiction present as very similar

 For example, an addict who has never had to take responsibility for their money may display real problems in rehab having to stick to a budget.
 They are used to spending every penny that they have on drugs and this behaviour may continue after the drugs have been removed with the client spending money on food or other items.

 However, sometimes this can be an indicator that the person may be suffering from bipolar disorder (they are experiencing a manic state) or a personality disorder.
 The untrained eye may just presume this is another wilful addict acting out, however, if they continue to act this way despite the consequences it is possible that something else may need to be considered.
 The duration, intensity and patterns of behaviours usually indicate whether there is something else which needs to be addressed.

-It can take Ice addicts up to 2 years for their brains to return to normal and there is a recognised stage of recovery from 4 weeks to 6 months that is characterized by depression and boredom.
-This is part of the reason why staying in a residential rehab is a good idea because it gives the staff time to get to know you and determine whether your problems just relate to the stage of your addiction recovery or to some other outside issue.
+For example, it can take Ice addicts up to 2 years for their brains to return to normal and there is a recognised stage of recovery from 4 weeks to 6 months that is characterized by depression and boredom.
+This is part of the reason why staying in a residential rehab is a preferable form of treatment because it gives the staff time to get to know you and determine whether your problems relate to the stage of your addiction recovery or to some other outside issue.